tez-capital/docs.tez.capital_content/en/tezbake/tutorials/updating.md

 ## What should I do after updating?

-After all updates and changes to your Tezos node, always ensure your baking process continues successfully by monitoring its performance on <https://TzStats.com> and <https://TzKT.io>.
+After all updates and changes to your Tezos node, always ensure your baking process continues successfully by monitoring its performance on <https://tzkt.io>.

 Check your TezBake stack versions to ensure they are up to date: